Loan Repayment Assistance Program Description

 A PA’s participation in the first year of the LRAP is based on eligibility demonstrated in the initial application and selection.
 To participate in the LRAP for a second and third year, the PA must submit information demonstrating continued employment with the same LSC grantee and other eligibility requirements.
 If otherwise eligible, a PA may participate in the second and third years even if the PA’s salary and/or net worth exceed the LRAP initial eligibility requirements.
 All loans are contingent upon funds being available.

 All PAs must agree to participate in any evaluation of the LRAP program.
 Evaluation activities may include the completion of surveys and participation in interviews.

 II.
 Program Rules for Participating Attorneys

 - Each applicant must submit a completed LRAP Application Form and all required supporting documents and certifications by the appointed deadline.

 - At the time of initial application or renewal, the applicant must be employed full-time as a licensed attorney at an LSC grantee as that term is defined by the grantee.

-- At the time of initial application, the applicant must have a reasonable expectation of employment at the grantee for three years after the beginning of the initial LRAP loan period.
+- At the time of initial application, the applicant must have a reasonable expectation of employment at the grantee for three years beginning with October 1 of the calendar year before the application.
+For example, a February 1, 2017 applicant must have a reasonable expectation of employment at their current grantee from October 1, 2016, through September 30, 2019.
 Fellowship recipients or special-grant funded attorneys may apply for LRAP assistance provided they have a reasonable expectation of continued employment for the full three-year period, even if the fellowship or special-grant term lasts less than three years.

 - At the time of initial application, the applicant cannot have been employed as an attorney by the employing LSC grantee for more than five years (60 months cumulative).